AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports/learner-transcripts.md

 Track learning activity per learner.
 Track enrollments, in-progress activity as well as due dates for learners.

-* Number of Learning Objects Enrolled: Total count of Learning  Objects (LOs) the learner is enrolled in each course, certification, or Learning Path. counts separately  .
+* Number of Learning Objects Enrolled: Total count of Learning Objects (LOs) the learner is enrolled in each course, certification, or Learning Path.
 * Number of Learning Objects Started: Indicates how many of the enrolled Learning Objects the learner has launched or begun.
 * Number of Learning Objects Completed: Shows how many of the started LOs the learner has fully completed.
 * Number of Learning Objects which have progressed ≥ N%: Reflects the number of LOs in which the learner has achieved at least the specified progress threshold (in this case, 70%).